cyclus/cycaless/README.rst

 three branches: "Master", "Develop", and "Work".

-Acquiring Cycamore and Workflow
+Acquiring Cycaless and Workflow
 -------------------------------

-We begin with a fork of the main ("upstream") Cycamore repository.
+We begin with a fork of the main ("upstream") Cycaless repository.
 After initially forking the repo, we will have two branches in our fork: "Master" and "Develop".

-Acquiring a Fork of the Cycamore Repository
+Acquiring a Fork of the Cycaless Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A fork is *your* copy of Cycamore.
+A fork is *your* copy of Cycaless.
 Github offers an excelent `tutorial <http://help.github.com/fork-a-repo/>`_ on how to set one up.
-The rest of this example assumes you have set up the "upstream" repository as cyclus/cycamore.
+The rest of this example assumes you have set up the "upstream" repository as cyclus/cycaless.
 Note that git refers to your fork as "origin".

 First, let's make our "work" branch:
 ::

-    .../cycamore_dir/$ git branch work
+    .../cycaless_dir/$ git branch work
-    .../cycamore_dir/$ git push origin work
+    .../cycaless_dir/$ git push origin work

 We now have the following situation: there exists the "upstream" copy of the Master and